 Video of the Day

 If you're feeling foggy or having a tough time focusing, stress may be the culprit, Dorlen says.

 Indeed, stress and anxiety can hinder your attention and your ability to retrieve memories (or even make new ones), according to Harvard Health Publishing.

-In fact, a November 2018 study in Neurology demonstrated that adults with higher levels of cortisol (the "stress hormone") exhibited impaired memory and lower brain volumes.
+In fact, a November 2018 study in Neurology demonstrated adults with higher levels of cortisol (the "stress hormone") exhibited impaired memory and lower brain volume.

 2. Skin Issues